jay1723/GraphicalGenome/CLI_Documentation.md

 * nodefile - Absolute Path to the nodefile you wish to load
 * edgefile - Aboslute path to the edgefile you wish to load
 * chromosome - Number of the chromosome you are currently evaluating
-* sequenceName - The name of the strain you wish to retrieve the path for
+* sequenceName - Takes the arguments, strain path filename.
+ * Strain is the sequence you are looking to extract.
+ * Path [0,1,2] defines which path to take in the case of heterozygozity (0 for homozygous).
+ * Filename defines the destination for the sequence to be placed.

 `python CCGG_CLI.py nodefile edgefile chromosome [--sequence strain path filedest]`